Contemporary romance: Subgenres

+Contemporary romantic suspense

+The subgenre of contemporary romantic suspense consists of literary works that feature both elements of romance and suspense.

+Christian romance

+This subgenre is also referred to as inspirational romance, often including themes and characters dealing with the Christian faith.

+Contemporary paranormal romance

+The subgenre of contemporary paranormal romance consists of literary works that feature both elements of romance and the supernatural.

 Baby love

 This subgenre includes pregnancy, babies or children.
-One obstacle for making plots in this sense is to adapt to an ongoing increase in women who independently raise their children without any partner.
+One obstacle to making plots in this sense is to adapt to an ongoing increase in women who independently raise their children without any partner.

 Nobody's Baby But Mine by Susan Elizabeth Phillips is an example of this subgenre.

 Medical romance

-Medical romance novels may generally be regarded as a subcategory of contemporary romance, as well as of medical fiction, but has its own type of setting and characters, although it yet can be as multifarious as any other subgenre.
-The setting usually involves a medical workplace, often the emergency department, but also airborne medicine, family medicine and obstetrics and gynaecology.
+Medical romance novels may generally be regarded as a subcategory of contemporary romance, as well as of medical fiction, but has their type of setting and characters, although they yet can be as multifarious as any other subgenre.
+The setting usually involves a medical workplace, often the emergency department, but also airborne medicine, family medicine and obstetrics and gynecology.

 Regarding characters, the central male protagonists (heroes) are almost always medical doctors, mostly emergency physicians, primary care physicians or surgeons, and sometimes obstetricians/neonatologists or pediatricians.
 The female protagonists (heroines) are mostly medical doctors but also often nurses, working in primary care, obstetrics/neonatology, training or residency programs, surgery, anesthesiology or emergency medicine.
 The doctors are almost always ingenious, the men usually tallish, husky and chiseled, while nurses are strong but caring.

 Patients bring a lot of potential for subplots.
 They mostly get completely recovered, regardless of the severity of their injury or disease.
-Almost no plot, however, includes a doctor-patient or nurse-patient relationship, since it is a code for professional health care workers to avoid intimate relationships with patients, as a part of a professional doctor-patient relationship.
+Almost no plot, however, includes a doctor-patient or nurse-patient relationship, since it is a code for professional healthcare workers to avoid intimate relationships with patients, as a part of a professional doctor-patient relationship.

 The plot often includes pregnancy and children.